SiddyDevelops/CustomLottieDialogBox-Android/README.md

 # CustomLottieDialogBox

-An android library through which users can add a customized loading dialog box with Lottie Animations.
+## About
+CustomLottieDialogBox is an android library which facilitate developers to add customized loading Dialog-Boxes to their android apps.
+Users can add Lottie Animations of thier wish or can choose from the already existing animation.
+They can change the backgroung color, text color, size of dialog box or can add thier own custom text using this library.

 [![](https://jitpack.io/v/SiddyDevelops/CustomLottieDialogBox-Android.svg)](https://jitpack.io/#SiddyDevelops/CustomLottieDialogBox-Android)